vmware-tanzu/pinniped/site/content/posts/2021-05-31-first-ldap-release.md

 At this point you may be asking yourself: since other systems can be used as a shim between Pinniped and an LDAP provider, then why would Pinniped ever need to provide direct support for LDAP providers?
 Good question.
 One of our goals is to make Kubernetes authentication as flexible and easy to use as possible.
-While Dex and UAA are excellent and feature-rich projects, they are not necessarily easy to configure.
-Also their deployment, initial configuration, and day-two reconfiguration are not necessarily accomplished in a Kubernetes-native style using K8s APIs.
+While some of the available identity shims are feature-rich technologies, they are not necessarily easy to configure.
+Also, their deployment, initial configuration, and day-two reconfiguration are not necessarily accomplished in a Kubernetes-native style using K8s APIs.

 We felt it was worth the effort of building native LDAP support in order to reduce the number of moving parts in your